NodeFactoryIo/vedran/README.md

 When starting _vedran loadbalancer_ it is possible to configure automatic payout by providing these flags:

-`--wallet-secret` - loadbalancers wallet secret
+`--private-key` - loadbalancers wallet secret

 `--payout-interval` - automatic payout interval specified as number of days